Dinner theater: Meadowbrook Theatre Restaurant

 Cedar Grove, New Jersey, was the location of the Meadowbrook Theatre Restaurant, which opened in 1960 with 700+ seats of table service.
 It closed after 13 years, in part due to nearby competition from Broadway and Actors' Equity Association (Equity) requirements that the facility follow the rules that applied to Broadway theatres, including pay scales and other restrictions.

 Candlelight Theatre Restaurant

 The first facility where dinner and the show were together in one room was the Candlelight Theatre Restaurant in Washington, D.C.
-Bill Pullinsi was a theater student in 1959 who conceived and implemented the entertainment concept at the Presidential Arms Hotel during summer breaks.
+Bill Pullinsi was a theater student in 1959 who conceived and implemented the entertainment concept at the Presidential Arms Hotel during summer breaks with partner Tony D'angelo.
 The venture was successful but it was unable to convert to a year-round operation due to the hotel's convention business.
-Pullinsi returned to his Chicago home and opened the Candlelight Dinner Playhouse, first in a building owned by his grandfather, then in a new facility with seating for 550.
-The Candlelight introduced several innovations, including the hydraulic stage, lighting equipment located in the mezzanine, and stage wagons on wheels.
+Pullinsi returned to his Chicago home and with D'Angelo, opened the Candlelight Dinner Playhouse, first in a building owned by his grandfather, then in a new facility with seating for 550.
+The Candlelight introduced several innovations which drew on D'Angelo's skill as an electrical engineer, including the hydraulic stage, lighting equipment located in the mezzanine, and stage wagons on wheels.